 AI teaching tools have grown to saturate the education landscape, becoming nearly impossible to ignore.
 Some teachers have embraced them wholeheartedly, finding immense value in the time they save and the ways they enhance student engagement.

 On the other hand, some teachers remain hesitant (or outright resistant) to adopting AI teaching tools.
-Concerns about over-reliance on technology, fears of losing the human touch in teaching, or simply the steep learning curve that comes with integrating new tools can make AI feel more like a burden than a benefit.
+Fears of losing the human touch in teaching, or simply the steep learning curve that comes with integrating new tools can make AI seeming more like a threat than a benefit.

 To navigate this divide, here are a few key considerations: